Lake Oroville Water Releases Continue

 Current Lake Operations

-Lake Oroville is at 857 feet elevation and storage is approximately 2.9 million acre-feet (MAF), which is 82 percent of its total capacity and 117 percent of the historical average.
-Intermittent rain showers are expected over the weekend and into next week.
+Lake Oroville is at 890 feet elevation and storage is approximately 3.38 million acre-feet (MAF), which is 96 percent of its total capacity and 122 percent of the historical average.

-The Feather River releases are at 12,500 cubic feet per second (cfs).
-Flows through the City of Oroville are 2,200 cfs with 10,300 cfs released from the Thermalito Afterbay Outlet (Outlet) for a total of 12,500 cfs downstream of the Outlet.
-Feather River releases will be further reduced to 10,000 cfs on Friday, March 31.
+The Feather River releases are at 13,000 cubic feet per second (cfs).
+Flows through the City of Oroville are 5,650 cfs with 7,350 cfs released from the Thermalito Afterbay Outlet (Outlet) for a total of 13,000 cfs downstream of the Outlet.
 DWR continues to assess releases to the Feather River daily.

 The public can track precipitation, snow, reservoir levels, and more at the California Data Exchange Center.
 The Lake Oroville gage station is identified as “ORO”.